I-400-class submarine: Aircraft

 The Seirans were launched from a 26 m Type 4 No. 2 Model 10 compressed-air catapult on the forward deck of the submarine.
 Underneath the catapult track were four high-pressure air flasks connected in parallel to a piston.
 The aircraft, mounted atop collapsible carriages via catapult attachment points along their fuselages, would be slung 70–75 feet along the track, though the piston itself only moved between eight and ten feet during operation.

 Two sets of pontoons for the Seirans were stored in special watertight compartments located just below the main deck on either side of the catapult track.
 From there they could be quickly slid forward on ramps and attached to the plane's wings.
 A third set of pontoons and additional spares were kept inside the hangar.

 The aircraft were to be launched by catapult, and fly their missions.
 The launching submarine was to submerge and stay in place to allow the aircraft to navigate back to the area by dead reckoning, where it would land on the water with its floats, and be hoisted back aboard by crane.
 Overall the system was the same as used by Japanese Navy cruisers and light cruisers when launching their reconnaissance floatplanes (like the Aichi E13A), only with aircraft specially designed for use with the I-400 class submarine, and with the added complexity of having to locate a submerged and hidden vessel on return from the mission.

 Although this was the typical mode of operation, in cases where fast launching and recovery was essential for escape (see below), the floatplanes could be launched without their floats, and ditched upon landing, saving the time spent recovering and re-hangaring the aircraft, which was a complex and lengthy procedure.
 This had the added benefit of eliminating the weight and considerable drag of the large and bulky floats, which in turn increased the speed and range of the aircraft, but made any recovery of the aircraft after completing the mission impossible.
-(For a similar defensive measure involving catapult-launched, disposable aircraft used by Allied convoy groups in the Battle of the Atlantic, see CAM ship.)
-In extreme circumstances, theoretically the aircraft could be launched and abandoned altogether while the submarine beat a hasty retreat, leaving the crews to fly their missions with no hope of return, perhaps as a kamikaze mission.
+(For a similar defensive measure involving catapult-launched disposable aircraft used by Allied convoy groups in the Battle of the Atlantic, see CAM ship.)
+In extreme circumstances, the aircraft could theoretically be launched and abandoned altogether while the submarine beat a hasty retreat, leaving the crews to fly their missions with no hope of return, perhaps as a kamikaze mission.

-The existence of the Seiran was not known to Allied intelligence during the war.